Chesapeake Wine Trail

 From the mountains in the west, to the Atlantic in the east, Maryland is blessed with a little bit of everything, but the one thing that we’ve got you can’t find anywhere else is the heart of the Chesapeake Bay.
-A world treasure known for its panoramic vistas, startling varieties of wildlife, incredibly lush farmlands, and the world’s greatest seafood, it’s also home to the 14 fantastic wineries of the Chesapeake Wine Trail.
+A world treasure known for its panoramic vistas, startling varieties of wildlife, incredibly lush farmlands, and the world’s greatest seafood, it’s also home to more than a dozen fantastic wineries of the Chesapeake Wine Trail.